-Show at R the amount of net capital losses carried forward to later income years for which the head company must satisfy the same business test to utilise these losses.
+Write at R the amount of net capital losses carried forward to later income years for which the head company must satisfy the same business test to utilise these losses.

-A consolidated group comes into existence on 1 July 2006.
-On that date, tax losses of \$2,200 are transferred to the head company from a joining company which satisfies the continuity of ownership and control transfer
+A consolidated group came into existence on 1 July 2007.
+On that date, tax losses of \$2,200 were transferred to the head company from a joining company that satisfied the continuity of ownership and control transfer tests.

-For the 2006-07 income year, the consolidated group makes a group tax loss of \$1,700 and a group net capital loss of \$3.500 which are carried forward to the 2007-08 income year.
+For the 2007-08 income year, the consolidated group made a group tax loss of \$1,700 and a group net capital loss of \$3.500, which are carried forward to the 2008-09 income year.

-There is a change of majority ownership of the head company during the 2006-07 year but this does not result in the head company joining another consolidated group.
-The head company must satisfy the same business test in later income years to utilise the losses carried forward comprising tax losses of \$3,900 (\$2,200 + \$1,700) and net capital losses of \$3,500.
+There was a change of majority ownership of the head company during the 2007-08 year but this did not result in the head company joining another consolidated group.
+The head company must satisfy the same business test in later income years to utilise the losses carried forward comprising tax losses of \$3.900

+(\$2,200 + \$1,700) and net capital losses of \$3,500.